stateful/tangle/README.md

 # Usage

-This package allows to setup message buses in various of environments.
+This package allows to share a state or send events around various of environments.
 Make sure you use the correct import based on your use case:

 - to broadcast messages between various worker threads
     ```js